idfive/UniCal/README.md

 * UniCal module should be installed in sites/all/modules folder, or the embed code for sites will need to be modified.
 * Enable and set up UniCal Features to use the content types and taxonomies needed.
+* If desired, enable and set up UniCal Feeds, if you wish to utilize the iCal importer.
 * Check that the server is serving REST at the endpoints.
 * If serving across other sites/servers, be sure CORS is properly set up.
 * Modify .htaccess file, as shown in configuration.